nfdi-de/section-metadata-wg-onto/recommendations/A_International_Collaboration/working-groups/rda-multilingual-vocabularies.md

-# Alignment of multilingual vocabularies in the Social Sciences and Humanities WG
+# RDA Alignment of Multilingual Vocabularies in the Social Sciences and Humanities WG

-This Working Group intends to address challenges concerning the interoperability multilingual nature of SSH controlled vocabularies.
+This working group intends to address challenges concerning the interoperability multilingual nature of controlled vocabularies in the social sciences and humanities (SSH).

-Controlled vocabularies are a major discovery tool in the digital environment and this is true also for the Social Sciences and Humanities (SSH).
+Controlled vocabularies are a major discovery tool in the digital environment and this is true also for the social sciences and humanities (SSH).
 However, while such vocabularies would seem one of the most appropriate tools to ensure a high visibility of the SSH research outputs, the availability, usage, and interoperability of controlled vocabularies remains very heterogeneous.
 They